The Future of Travel Nursing: Trends and Predictions (2026)

 The U.S. population is aging, due in part to a longer life expectancy, resulting in increasing demands for healthcare.
 The fastest growing segment of the population consists of individuals who are 85 and older.
 Older adults account for a disproportionately large share of healthcare utilization due to the accumulation of chronic conditions, increased rates of comorbidities, and functional limitations.

-This trend will continue, and 2030 will mark the year that all baby boomers are over age 65, meaning that 1 out of every 5 Americans is an older adult.
+This trend will continue, with 2030 marking the year that all baby boomers are over age 65, meaning that 1 out of every 5 Americans is an older adult.
 By 2034 there will be more older adults than children in the U.S. for the first time in history.

-Prediction: As the aging population puts increasing demands on the healthcare system and intensifies the nationwide nursing shortage, the future of travel nursing will include increased opportunity and compensation for travel nurses who can help facilities meet those needs.
+Prediction: As the aging population puts increasing demands on the healthcare system and intensifies the nationwide nursing shortage, demand for quality nursing care will grow.
+This trend may create more opportunities for temporary assignments and lead to increasingly competitive offers within the future of travel nursing pay.

 3. Generational Shift in the Nursing Workforce

-As baby boomers retire, millennials and Gen Z nurses make up a larger portion of the nursing workforce.
-This trend means that facility leaders and managers can expect some staff to have distinctly different values and priorities than nurses from older generations.
-Millennial and Gen Z nurses may see flexibility as a nonnegotiable, and choose work environments based on lifestyle preferences rather than monetary compensation.
+As baby boomers retire, millennials and Gen Z nurses are becoming a larger portion of the nursing workforce alongside Gen X. This means that facility leaders and managers can expect some staff to have distinctly different values and priorities than nurses from older generations.
+Gen Z nurses (moreso than millennials or Gen Xers) may see flexibility as a nonnegotiable, and prioritize nonstandard schedules and time commitments as their peers also favor similar occupations to a travel nurse to escape rigid employment logistics.

-These nurses may not sign up for permanent positions, but instead favor per diem or travel nurse assignments that allow them to work when and where they want.
-Their preference for flexible or remote work decreases the number of permanent and full time staff and increases the demand for travel nurses.
+These nurses may not sign up for permanent positions, but instead favor per diem, temporary assignments, or travel nurse assignments that allow them to work when and where they want.
+Their preference for flexible or remote work decreases the number of permanent and full time staff and increases the travel nursing demand.

 Prediction: Leading up to 2030, facility managers can expect to see a shift in the values of staff members.
-While millennial nurses may accept travel nurse assignments based on opportunities for learning and development, Gen Z nurses might make assignment decisions based on the perception of control over their future.
-More nurse positions may be filled with per diem and travel nurses.
+While millennial nurses may accept travel nurse assignments based on opportunities for learning and development, Gen Z nurses might make assignment decisions based on the perception of control it affords their future, encouraging nurse recruiting that highlights opportunities for enhanced work-life flexibility.

 Solve Your Staffing Needs With Qualified Nursing Professionals

-The future of travel nursing will reflect changes in the healthcare industry, such as an increasing emphasis on safe staffing.
-Find the right nurse staffing solution for your facility so you can meet your staffing goals with ease and and continue to deliver high-quality patient care.
+The future of travel nursing (pay, schedules, utilization rates, and beyond) will reflect changes in the healthcare industry, such as increased focus on safe staffing.
+Meet your modern staffing goals with ease using the right nurse staffing solution so you can continue to deliver stress-free, high-quality patient care.